semisgone/semisgone/README.md

-- What is this
+- what is this
-- Do i really need to write this
+- do i really need to write this
-- Oh no they are here
-- HI IM SEM
 -

 <!---